Table of Contents

 You must avoid flying over populated areas and private property to photograph or film without the owner’s permission.

-No drone may be operated within 5 nautical miles or 9 kilometers of any airport or within a 1.8-kilometer radius of the following: (1) the President of the State; (2) any military or police station; (3) any prison; or (4) any oil and mineral-processing companies classified as ‘strategic industries.’
+No drone may be operated within five nautical miles or 9 kilometers of any airport or within a 1.8-kilometer radius of the following: (1) the President of the State; (2) any military or police station; (3) any prison; or (4) any oil and mineral-processing companies classified as ‘strategic industries.’

 Notes for recreational drone pilots flying for fun in Venezuela